 I didn’t really know what I needed for the university until I got there and got handicapped a few times.
-If you’ve already got admission to the university and making your preparation, get these important stuff.
+If you’ve already got admission to the university and making your preparation, get this important stuff.

 I started my university education with no laptop, and honestly, I struggled.
-I read some of my notes on my small Samsung Galaxy Pocket phone and sometimes, I had to make photocopy of some lecture notes.
+I read some of my notes on my small Samsung Galaxy Pocket phone and sometimes, I had to make a photocopy of some lecture notes.

 Also, rushing to the cafe or the school’s computer lab to register courses, typing and submitting assignments on time was a lot of work.

 That’s hectic.
 Even though I survived, I wouldn’t advise anyone to go through that same experience.
 Get an affordable laptop, not necessarily a machine with big specs, but a simple or a mini laptop is OK for your university education.

 Obviously, you need a smartphone for different reasons and bet you already own one or even two.

 For academic purposes, you can easily access your student portal anytime, anywhere, quickly register courses once they’re opened for registration and easily connect with your course mates or lectures in a WhatsApp group with your smartphone.

 One very important uses of your smartphone is recording.
 You might want to record lectures and playback later.
 This requires a phone with a big memory.

 If your phone’s alarm doesn’t work for you, then get an alarm clock.